oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Notes**
 * The above list is not representative, and we expect there to be many more such validations.
 The proposal should include a full list of these.
-* This project ties in very closely to Oppia’s release process.
+* This project ties in very closely to Oppia's release process.
 Make sure you are acquainted with [Oppia’s release timeline](https://github.com/oppia/oppia/wiki/Release-Schedule), as well as the [procedure for running one-off jobs in production](https://github.com/oppia/oppia/wiki/Running-jobs-in-production).

 ***